top of page

 “Lonán.”
 She called out to her familiar, looking through his eyes to see the camp.
 The soldiers were so

-exhausted, the night watch was half asleep where they stood, one man leaning against his spear so
+exhausted that the night watch was half asleep where they stood.
+One man was leaning against his spear so

-precariously he was on the verge of falling.
-If they were attacked now, it would be all over.
-She sighed as
+precariously that he was on the verge of falling.
+If they were attacked now, it would all be over.
+She sighed

-she pulled on her pants, all the towels had been turned to strips for bandages.
-She carried her boots,
+as she pulled on her pants without trying off, all the towels had been turned into strips for bandages.
+She

-planted a soft kiss to her golden brow, Aisling so exhausted she didn’t stir.
+leaned over and planted a soft kiss on her golden brow, Aisling so exhausted she didn’t stir.

 Morrigan stalked from the camp, her raven familiar gliding next to her.
-None of her soldiers noticed her as
+None of her soldiers noticed as she

-she slipped out of their territory and made her way across the battle field proper.
-She grimaced, worry
+slipped out of their territory and made her way across the battlefield.
+She grimaced, a mixture of excitement

-was no need to use her majik to find them and she curled her lip at the ease of it.
-There was no fun in simple
+There was no need to use her majik to find them, and she curled her lip at the ease of it.
+There was no fun in

-slaughter.
-Lonán soared higher, giving her the layout of the troops she was to face, which ones may have
+simple slaughter.
+Lonán soared higher, giving her the layout of the troops she was to face, which ones may

-been able to escape had she not noticed them.
-Through his eyes she watched an enemy trying to creep up on
+have been able to escape had she not noticed them.
+Through his eyes, she watched an enemy trying to creep

-her and she allowed him to get close.
-She listened to his fumbling footsteps as he got closer and closer.
+up on her, and she allowed him to get close.
+She listened to his fumbling footsteps as he got closer and

-When she heard his blade move, as he readied to attack, she spun on her heel and placed a hand against his
+closer.
+When she heard his blade move, as he readied to attack, she spun on her heel and placed a hand

-cheek, siphoning his life.
-Her muscles no longer ached and she breathed deeply of his demise.
-She
+against his cheek, siphoning his life.
+Her muscles no longer ached, and she breathed deeply of his demise.

-continued on into the heart of the empty camp, slaughtering any she came across with a single blow and no
+She continued on into the heart of the empty camp, slaughtering any she came across with a single blow and

-thought.
-She left the soon to be dead alone in their tents, no reason to hasten their paths when they’d
+no thought.
+She left the soon-to-be-dead alone in their tents, no reason to hasten their paths when they’d

 succumb to the prior battle on their own.